 If a reduction is made, the panel attorney will receive a letter stating the reason for the reduction and the amount.
 Reimbursement is then obtained by a deduction from the attorney’s subsequent claims.

 If AIDOAC determines that a reduction made by an appellate project should be restored, the panel attorney receives a letter informing him or her of the decision.
-Upon receipt of a copy of the letter, the appellate project will generate a payment order for the restored amount, which will be transmitted to the AOC and from the AOC to the controller.
+Upon receipt of a copy of the letter, the appellate project will generate a payment order for the restored amount, which will be transmitted to the JCC and from the JCC to the controller.